Retr0wq/task-manager/README.md

 # Task Manager

 Task manager with JWT authentication.
-Each user has their own tasks, isolated by account..
+Each user has their own tasks, isolated by account.

 ## Technologies